Derived category and ACM bundles of moduli space of vector bundles on a curve: Semiorthogonal decomposition

 \begin{theorem} Assume the $g(X) \ge 6$.
 For any $i \in \ZZ$ and not necessarily distinct two points $x_{1}, x_{2} \in X$, the following cohomologies are trivial. \begin{enumerate} \item $\rH^i(\rM(r,L), \cE^*_{x_{1}})$; \item $\rH^i(\rM(r,L), \cE_{x_{1}} \otimes \Theta^{-1})$; \item $\rH^i(\rM(r,L), \cE_{x_{1}} \otimes \cE^*_{x_{2}} \otimes \Theta^{-1})$. \end{enumerate} \end{theorem}

-To prove this, in particular Item (3), we use (a very special case of) Sommese's vanishing theorem for $k$-ample vector bundles.
-On a smooth variety $V$, a line bundle $A$ on $V$ is {\em $k$-ample }if it is semiample and the dimension of the fiber of the morphism $|mA| : V \to \PP^N$ is less than or equal to $k$ for all sufficiently large $m$.
-A vector bundle $F$ on $V$ is $k$-ample if $\cO_{\PP(F)}(1)$ is $k$-ample.
+We use Sommese's vanishing theorem for $k$-ample vector bundles.
+On a smooth variety $V$, a line bundle $A$ on $V$ is {\em $k$-ample }if it is semiample and the dimension of the fiber of the morphism $|mA| : V \to \PP^N$ is less than or equal to $k$ for $m \gg 0$.
+A vector bundle $F$ is $k$-ample if $\cO_{\PP(F)}(1)$ is $k$-ample.